It even works on ponies!

 , or someone will pick the cucumber off the person's face and eat it For the Lulz

 The cucumbers are Truth in Television

 , incidentally.
-Their real purpose is that they are a natural astringent and can help with puffiness around the eyes.
+Their real purpose is that they are a natural moisturizer and astringent, and can help with puffiness around the eyes.

 Usually this is Played for Laughs

 for how most men view the practice, unless one is getting it done himself

 - In one of those commercials for Yoplait Yogurt, Those Two Girls are getting spa treatments including Cucumber Facials.

 - In Legally Blonde, to indicate the woman the main characters are going to question at the spa is a Rich Bitch (as well as to remind everyone she's at a spa), she is seen having one of these.
 They have to take the cucumbers off her eyes before she'll bother paying attention to them.

 - In The Princess Diaries, to show that the main character is getting a super-makeover fit for a princess, she gets a Cucumber Facial, and Paolo, the stylist, delivers the page quote above.